-Purpose: The purpose of this policy is to provide a policy as part of Montessori International College's (MIC) written processes about how the school will respond to harm, or allegations or harm, to students under 18 years old, and the appropriate conduct of the school's staff and students, to comply with accreditation requirements and the relevant legislation listed below.
-Scope: Students and employees, including full-time, part-time, permanent, fixed-term and casual employees, as well as contractors, volunteers and people undertaking work experience and/or vocational placements at MIC and covers information about the reporting of harm and abuse.
-The policy applies to all College activities, both on and off-campus.
-References: Legislation Child Protection Act 1999 (QLD) Child Protection Regulation 2011 (QLD) Education (General Provisions) Act 2006 (QLD) Education (General Provisions) Regulation 2017 (QLD) Education (Accreditation of Non-State Schools) Act 2017 (QLD) Education (Accreditation of Non-State Schools) Regulation 2017(QLD) Education (Risk Management and Screening) Act 2000 (QLD) Working with Children (Risk Management and Screening) Regulations 2011 (QLD) Education (Queensland College of Teachers) Act 2005 (QLD)
+1 Purpose: The purpose of this policy is: to provide a safe environment to our students, to comply with Common Law and Child Protection Legislation, including the Education (Non-State Schools) Act Regulations 2017 Queensland, by way of this Policy and written provisions as part of Montessori International College's (MIC) written processes addressing how the school will respond to allegations of known, suspected or likely inappropriate behaviour, harm or sexual abuse to students under 18.
+Scope: This Policy addresses alleged sexual abuse both internal and external to this College.
+It covers the conduct of students and employees, including full-time, part-time, permanent, fixed-term and casual employees, as well as contractors, volunteers and people undertaking work experience and/or vocational placements at MIC and covers information about the reporting of harm and abuse.
+References: Legislation Child Protection Act 1999 (QLD) Child Protection Regulation 2011 (QLD) Queensland College of Teachers Act 2005 Education (General Provisions) Act 2006 (QLD) Education (General Provisions) Regulation 2017 (QLD) Education (Accreditation of Non-State Schools) Act 2017 (QLD) Education (Accreditation of Non-State Schools) Regulation 2017(QLD) Working with Children (Risk Management and Screening) Act 2000 (QLD) Working with Children (Risk Management and Screening) Regulations 2011 (QLD) Education (Queensland College of Teachers) Act 2005 (QLD) Criminal Code of Queensland 1899 See Annexure Legislative References page 18.